Sunday, November 22, 2015

 All of Dwight’s early cockiness disappeared, and he sat with his head hung low, his lips drawn back in an expression of submission.

-Mrs. Stevens’ maternal shriek pierced the early-morning quiet.
-“Dwight?” she screamed, running toward the Jeep with her arms outstretched, her stomach bouncing above her belt like Jell-O.
+Mrs. Stevens’ maternal shriek pierced the early morning quiet.
+“Dwight?” she screamed, running toward the Jeep with her arms outstretched, her stomach bouncing above her belt like a huge bowl of Jell-O.

 Before climbing out, the boy looked at Karen as if she had delivered him to a demon.
 “You don’t know what you’ve done, lady,” he said.
 Then he was locked in his mother’s embrace, smothered between her ample breasts.
 Her initial relief at finding him safe suddenly gave way to anger, and she pushed him away gruffly.
 “Ooh,” she said, “what did you do?”
 Before he could respond, she grabbed an ear and tugged him back toward her husband, who was advancing toward the two like a dutiful father.